noaccessl/glua-RobustClass/README.md

 	</details>

 * Possibility of adjusting/overriding the default creation/deletion action</br>
-	&emsp; See more at the docs.
+	&emsp; See more at the doc.

 * Multiple inheritance</br>
 	<details> <summary>Demo</summary>